hack4impact-uiuc/philareads/README.md

 ## Our Solution
 We worked with Philadelphia READs and their professionals to develop a tablet-friendly web application that allows students to prepare for the Reading Olympics, and provides helpful information for parents on how to be involved in their children's learning.

-More information can be found [here](https://uiuc.hack4impact.org/projects/?name=pr)
+More information and additional features can be found [here](https://uiuc.hack4impact.org/projects/?name=pr)